Why modern dating is terrible

 Unhealthy people are unattractive, and it only singles these people out further from potential friendships and relationships, which drives them even more lonely and mentally unhealthy.
 It’s a vicious feedback loop.

-There are many other reasons that explain why the dating scene is horrible in the West, but all these reasons can be tied to one of the above.
+Many other reasons explain why the dating scene is horrible in the West, but all these reasons can be tied to one of the above.
 It used to not be this way, but years of individualism since the 1950s have eroded away traditional values and basic morality, and have enabled toxic behaviour amongst people, leading to the phenomena we see today in dating.

-In other words, people are simply less attractive and less desirable relationship partners than before.
+In summary, people today are simply less attractive and less desirable relationship partners than before.
 Many people are simply not relationship material and are quite literally “undatable”.

 As I said earlier, there needs to be a balance between traditional and modern values for a functioning society and dating market.
 However, this is difficult to find anywhere in the world as things are changing so quickly.
 Thus you need to change yourself to maximize your chances of finding someone desirable.
 If more people start recognizing this and changing their own behaviours, it will certainly make things easier for most people.